Skip to main content

 Date: 11th February 2026.

 About: Detailers are v2v workflows.
-For example, when you have a finished video out of LTX-2 but you need to add detail or fix minor issues, this remains one of the best ways to "polish" or fix blemishes, effectively giving it a second pass through a WAN model for a touch-up.
-I'm using this to fix issues with LTX where some things don't work.
+For example, when you have a finished video but you need to add detail or fix minor issues, this remains one of the best ways to "polish" or fix blemishes, effectively giving it a second pass through a WAN model for a touch-up.

 A good example was an Eastern Brown snake in LTX-2 ended up with a head more like the snake in the Jungle Book cartoons, despite providing a good First-Frame image of the sname in the FFLF workflow.
 Running the final LTX-2 video through WAN at low denoise setting with a simple prompt: high quality, photorealistic.
 An Australian eastern brown snake. then setting it to 0.78 denoise adjusted the snakes head to a more correct look and tidied up the entire video.